Azure/azure-sdk-for-python/doc/repo_health_status.md

 - $${\color{red}FAILED}$$ - Pyright is enabled for the library and the library is failing the check.
 This will block the release of your library and should be fixed immediately.
 - $${\color{yellow}DISABLED}$$ - Pyright is not enabled for your library in the pyproject.toml file.
-- $${\color{yellow}WARNING}$$ -  Pyright is enabled for the library and the library passes the currently pinned version of Pyright in the repo, but is failing the next-pyright check (the next version of Pyright the repo will be bumped in the near future).
+- $${\color{yellow}WARNING}$$ -  Pyright is enabled for the library and the library passes the currently pinned version of Pyright in the repo, but is failing the next-pyright check (the next version of Pyright the repo will be bumped to in the near future).
 Please fix these errors before the merge date of the next version of Pyright or the errors will begin to fail the build (See [analyze_check_versions.md](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/analyze_check_versions.md)) to understand target dates for version bumps.
 - $${\color{green}GOOD}$$ - The library passes both current Pyright and next-pyright.
 - $${\color{black}UNKNOWN}$$ - A result was not available for the most recent scheduled build.
 This could be due to an upstream pipeline failure preventing this particular check from running or a missing pipeline.
 Please ensure your pipeline builds are free of errors so that a Status for your library can be determined.